nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 ## Summary

-In this demo you have seen how the new Transform secrets engine can be used to partially encrypt credit card numbers at reset, enabling you to preseve both the formatting and to query the issuer.
-You have seen:
+In this post, you have seen how the new Transform secrets engine can be used to partially encrypt credit card numbers at rest while preserving the formatting and ability to query the card issuer.

-* How you can configure Transofrm secrets
-* Interact with Transform using the CLI
-* Interact with Transform using the API
-* Examples of of use for Go and Java.

-This example only covers one of the possibilities for the Transform secrets engine, if you have an interesting use case for Transform let us know we would love to feature this in a future post.
+This example only covers one of the possibilities for the Transform secrets engine; if you have an interesting use case for Transform let us know, we would love to feature this in a future post.